 Brevard, North Carolina, has a great little downtown.
 A stately courthouse sits on a square with a gazebo where community concerts are held.
-Brevard's downtown has 50 or so shops including antique malls, galleries, and the popular O.P.
+Explore 50 or so shops including antique malls, galleries, and the popular O.P.
 Taylor toy store and White Squirrel Shoppe (both on the square across from the stately courthouse).
 Don't miss the Red Wolf Gallery.

 Brevard is located along Highway 64 and surrounded by the Pisgah National Forest.
 With 250 waterfalls, it's no wonder Transylvania County is known as the Land of Waterfalls.
-It's a great place for a lunch or dinner break from hiking at nearby Looking Glass Rock or the waterfalls of DuPont State Forest.
+This is a great place for a lunch or dinner break from hiking at nearby Looking Glass Rock or the waterfalls of DuPont State Forest.
 To find wonderful nearby hiking and waterfalls nearby, see our Pisgah Forest Waterfall & Hiking Map.

 For a small mountain town, Brevard has more than its share of culture.
 It is home to the world-renowned Brevard Music Center (and its amazing summer music line-up) and the Paul Porter Center at Brevard College.